There are many different issues that can cause low water pressure in a reverse osmosis system. The most common causes include:

 1. Regular Maintenance

-Regular maintenance can prevent most of the common issues with your reverse osmosis system, including low water pressure.
+Regular maintenance can prevent the most common RO system issues, including low water pressure.

-By changing your RO filters and membrane in a timely manner and inspecting them on a weekly basis, you’ll prevent the build-up of dirt and contaminants.
-Additionally, it’s also a good idea to examine the storage tank, drain tube, feed water valve, and drain line regularly.
+By changing your RO filters and membranes regularly and inspecting them weekly, you’ll prevent the build-up of dirt and contaminants.
+It’s also a good idea to examine the storage tank, drain tube, feed water valve, and drain line regularly.

 Make use of a PSI gauge or the valve under the blue cap of your system to keep the water and air pressure in check.